Last reviewed 21 March 2025

 Start date for remaining visa-exempt nationals:

-2 April 2025 – EU/EFTA nationals (excluding Irish) and European microstates – apply from 5 March 2025
+2 April 2025 – EU/EFTA nationals (excluding Irish) and European microstates – application process open from 5 March 2025

-Implementing country: United Kingdom (England, Northern Ireland, Scotland and Wales)
+Implementing countries: United Kingdom (England, Northern Ireland, Scotland and Wales)

 Applicable to: non-British/non-Irish nationals visiting the UK, who do not require a UK visa (start date varies by nationality).
-An ETA is also required when transiting the UK and remain in international transit area.
-In addition, as it stands an ETA is required in Northern Ireland arriving from Ireland unless resident in Ireland.
+This includes arriving into Northern Ireland from Ireland unless resident in Ireland.

 Exemptions:

 - Non-British/non-Irish nationals resident in Ireland who do not require a UK visitor visa are exempt when travelling to the UK (Great Britain and Northern Ireland) from Ireland or elsewhere in the Common Travel Area (CTA).
-An ETA is required if arriving into the UK from outside the CTA.
+An ETA is required when travelling to/via the UK from outside the CTA.
 To prove residency in Ireland, these documents are accepted.

-- Children on school trips from France under the agreed scheme (adults supervising the children still need to apply for an ETA).
+- Children on school trips from France under the agreed scheme (adults supervising the children still need to apply for an ETA if their nationality is visa-exempt).

 Multiple passports: An ETA is linked to each passport and therefore a person can have more than one ETA valid at the same time.